Skip to content

 function calculateOverallRisk(ipData, userBehavior, deviceFingerprint) {

-const ipRisk = ipData.security.risk_score * 0.3;
+const ipRisk = ipData.score.risk_score * 0.3;

 const behaviorRisk = userBehavior.anomalyScore * 0.4;